Jim Allchin: Microsoft

 Initially, Gates put Allchin in charge of revamping LAN Manager, using his networking expertise.
 However, Allchin scrapped the project, citing the need to start fresh.

 Allchin's first high-profile project at Microsoft was the Cairo technology, which was intended to add on to Windows NT to create the next version of the operating system.
 At the NT Developer Conference in July 1992, Allchin gave a presentation about the future Microsoft operating system.
 One of the main goals for Cairo was the ability for users to locate files based on their content as opposed to their name.
 Users would also have access to files stored on other machines on a network as easily as they had access to files on their own hard drives.
 Cairo was scheduled to ship as a single package in 1994.
 After several delays, it was finally released in pieces; the technology was shipped in successive operating system releases.
 The Cairo and Windows NT groups were combined, and Allchin created a new client and server organization focused on business and IT users.
 Allchin replaced Dave Cutler as the lead developer on Windows NT version 3.5 onwards.
 This led to conflict with Vice President Brad Silverberg, who was in charge of the development of Windows 95, the operating system which was aimed at the personal computer market as opposed to Windows NT's business computer market.
+Allchin and Silverberg also came into conflict over whether Windows or Internet Explorer should be Microsoft's flagship product, and Allchin eventually won despite Silverberg's promotion of IE.

 In 1999, Microsoft re-organized its corporate structure.
 The Consumer Division, which maintained versions of Windows for home users and the Business & Enterprise Division, which maintained Windows NT, were combined into a single operating system division: the Platform Group.
 Allchin became the vice president of the new combined group.
 This promotion put him in charge of the development of both the home and business versions of Windows.
 With the release of Windows XP in 2001, both business and client versions of the operating system utilized the same code base.
 The server business grew substantially during this period of time.

+Allchin fostered an environment of transparency in the Windows division, with the company providing the public with regular updates on the development process.

 Allchin was diagnosed with cancer in late 2002 and took a leave of absence for part of 2003.
-Gates suggested that Allchin stay for a while.
+He recovered from the illness, which changed his perspective on life.
+He decided at that time to retire from Microsoft, although Gates suggested that Allchin stay with the company for a while longer.

 On September 20, 2005, Microsoft announced that Allchin would become co-president of a new Platform Products and Services Group, which combined the old Platform Group, Server and Tools Group, and the MSN Group.
 Microsoft also announced that Allchin would retire after Windows Vista shipped, leaving Kevin Johnson as the president.